Katie Benzan: Washington Mystics

 Benzan went undrafted in the 2022 WNBA draft, but signed a training camp contract with the Washington Mystics.
 Benzan made the Opening Day roster, but was cut on May 6, 2022, when the team signed Kennedy Burke.
 She signed a hardship contract with the Mystics on May 8.
 Benzan made WNBA history when she checked into her first ever game on May 8, as she became the first Dominican player to play in the league.
 Benzan was released from her hardship contract with the Mystics on May 16.

 Executive career

 On June 10, 2025, the Utah Jazz announced that Benzan would be promoted to serve as the general manager for the Salt Lake City Stars of the NBA G League.
+On May 24, 2026, it was announced that Shane Fenske would take over as the Stars' general manager, with Benzan remaining with the team in a different capacity.